How can educators identify and address potential barriers when designing instruction?

 Activity

-After learning about UDL, Mr. Hughes, Ms. Tong, and Mrs. Rios now understand that their instructional methods should be flexible, providing multiple ways for students to engage and reach the learning goal.
+Mr. Hughes, Ms. Tong, and Mrs. Rios—having learned about UDL—now understand the importance of using instructional methods that incorporate flexible options to allow students multiple ways to engage and reach the learning goal.
 Below, consider how you would address the barriers in their methods and then discover how the educators intend to do so.

 Mr. Hughes